 Unfortunately I wasn't recording these three stamp variants for many years of data entry because I didn't know they existed.
 Since I've noticed I've recorded the details and have some preliminary info about the correlation with pre vs post serial numbers, the initial digit (aka year) when a serial number is present, and presence/absence of black ink logos, and what color the model ink is (if present), etc. I'll add this soon, but I wanted to get the images and formal descriptions in place first.

-Further info on all things Paiste (except any pricing info) can be found at the Paiste-Only Wiki and I recommend you go there to follow up on serial numbers and when ink logos changed.
-The link I've just given goes to the main entry.
+Further info on all things Paiste (except any pricing info for now) can be found at the Cymbal Wiki Paiste Page.
+This is a project which is underway to reconstruct all the lost info in the Paiste-Only Wiki which went dark some time ago.
+Not everything is back yet, but I recommend you go there to follow up on serial numbers and when ink logos changed.
+The link I've just given goes to the main Paiste entry.
 Here is the specific Serial Numbers entry.

-zenstat aka Steve Black, PhD -- retired statistician and general gatherer of information about stuff.
+zenstat aka Steve Black, PhD -- retired statistician and general gatherer of information about cymbals.